Find a Part Now

 Technology and features

-The 2010 Buick LaCrosse CXS is the first North American car to incorporate a front suspension design, marketed as HiPer Strut, designed to improve ride and handling and reduces torque steer.
-The Buick LaCrosse CXS includes a system marketed as Real Time Damping that adjusts the damping forces of the shocks and struts for improved ride and handling.
+The 2010 Buick LaCrosse CXS was the first North American car to incorporate a front suspension design, marketed as HiPer Strut, designed to improve ride and handling while reducing torque steer.
+The Buick LaCrosse CXS included a system marketed as Real Time Damping that adjusts the damping forces of the shocks and struts for improved ride and handling.

 eAssist

 The 2012 LaCrosse features a new mild hybrid as its base model.
-Dubbed eAssist, the 2012 LaCrosse introduced GM's second generation belted-alternator starter system.
-The non-hybrid 4-cylinder is no longer offered.
-The system consists of a 115-volt lithium-ion battery pack, a 15 kW electric motor capable of adding 15 horsepower of assist while accelerating, and the next generation 6T40 GM Hydramatic transmission with reduced friction components over the previous generation.
+Dubbed eAssist, the 2012 LaCrosse introduced GM's second-generation belted-alternator starter system.
+The non-hybrid 4-cylinder was no longer offered.
+The system consists of a 115-volt lithium-ion battery pack, a 15 kW electric motor capable of adding 15 horsepower of assist while accelerating, and the next-generation 6T40 GM Hydra-Matic transmission with reduced friction components over the previous generation.
 The eAssist LaCrosse delivers a class leading fuel economy of 25 mpg city and 36 mpg highway.
-In addition to providing additional power to the 182 hp 2.4-liter 4-cylinder, the BAS-II system allows for engine start/stop operation when the vehicle isn't moving and allows for complete fuel cut off to the engine during deceleration.
-The LaCrosse was sold in Mexico starting in 2010, as the Buick brand returned to the country after 13 years of absence.
+In addition to providing additional power to the 182 hp 2.4L 4-cylinder, the BAS-II system allows for engine start/stop operation when the vehicle is not moving and allows for complete fuel cutoff to the engine during deceleration.

 Canadian market: Allure